codewars/docs/content/languages/cpp/authoring/index.md

 ## Preloaded

 C++ sometimes requires some boilerplate code to implement non-trivial tests, checks, and assertions.
-It can be tempting to put some code that would be common to sample tests and submission tests in the Preloaded snippet, but this approach sometimes proves to be problematic (see [here](/authoring/guidelines/preloaded/#accessibility-of-preloaded-code) why), and can cause some headaches for users who are interested in training on the kata locally, or checking how the user solution is called, etc. It's strongly discouraged to use preloaded code to make the code common for test snippets if it would hide some information or implementation details interesting to the user.
+It can be tempting to insert some code that would be common to sample tests and submission tests in the Preloaded snippet, but this approach sometimes proves to be problematic (see [here](/authoring/guidelines/preloaded/#accessibility-of-preloaded-code) why), and can cause some headaches for users who are interested in training on the kata locally, or checking how the user solution is called, etc. It's strongly discouraged to use preloaded code to make the code common for test snippets if it would hide some information or implementation details interesting to the user.

 ## Example test suite